|

 Proportion

 Proportion is the relationship of the parts of the design, the arrangement to its container and the whole composition to its setting.
-Good proportion is dependent on many things:
+Good proportion is dependent on many things: - The visual weight of the chosen flowers and foliage.
+An example of poor proportion would be very large flowers in a small container.

-• The visual width of the container.
+- The visual width of the container.

-• The setting of the design.
+- The setting of the design.
 The style and size of the design and its container will be determined by its location.

 All three factors will determine the height and width of the finished design.
 There are no absolute rules on proportion.